tensorflow/docs/site/en/install/pip.md

 * {Windows Native}

-    Caution: The current TensorFlow version, `2.10`, is the **last** TensorFlow release that will support GPU on native-Windows.
+    Caution: TensorFlow `2.10` was the **last** TensorFlow release that supported GPU on native-Windows.
     Starting with TensorFlow `2.11`, you will need to install [TensorFlow in WSL2](https://tensorflow.org/install/pip#windows-wsl2),
-    or install `tensorflow_cpu` and, optionally, try the [TensorFlow-DirectML-Plugin](https://github.com/microsoft/tensorflow-directml-plugin#tensorflow-directml-plugin-)
+    or install `tensorflow-cpu` and, optionally, try the [TensorFlow-DirectML-Plugin](https://github.com/microsoft/tensorflow-directml-plugin#tensorflow-directml-plugin-)

     ```bash